lockval/starc2one/README.md

 starc2one -file main.star -output main.sbin
 ```

-- execute compile file in REPL (You can understand the usage and structure of this file here) :
+- execute compile file in REPL (You can access all modules via module2exports) :
 ```shell
 starc2one -file main.sbin
 ```